wazuh/wazuh-documentation/source/amazon/services/troubleshooting.rst

 #.
 The content of these logs is sent to the analysis engine in the form of an ``Event``.
 #.
 The analysis engine evaluates these events and compares them with the different rules available.
 If the event matches any of the rules an alert is generated, which is what ultimately is shown in the Wazuh UI.

-With this in mind, it is possible to make use of the :ref:`reference_ossec_global_logall_json`.
-When this option is activated, Wazuh stores into ``WAZUH_PATH/logs/archives/archives.json`` file every event sent to the analysis engine whether they tripped a rule or not.
-By checking this file it is possible to determine if the AWS events are being sent to the analysis engine and therefore working properly.
+With this in mind, it is possible to make use of the :ref:`reference_ossec_global_logall_json` option.
+When this option is activated, Wazuh stores into the ``WAZUH_PATH/logs/archives/archives.json`` file every event sent to the analysis engine whether they tripped a rule or not.
+By checking this file, it is possible to determine if the AWS events are being sent to the analysis engine and therefore the module is working as expected.

 ..
 Note::
         Don't forget to disable the :ref:`reference_ossec_global_logall_json` parameter once the troubleshooting has finished.
 Leaving it enabled could result in high disk space consumption.